 The main attraction in visiting the island is the actual penitentiary located at the top of the island.
 An inclined walkway leads uphill with scenic views of the entire bay area.

 When you enter the main door you’ll see a golden eagle with the 13 stars representing the original colonies of the United States.
 Once inside, the dark rooms open up quickly to the prison cells which looked like they are stacked up to the top of the building.

-Alcatraz was known as the’ prison within the prison’ where the worst criminals were transferred from other federal prisons.
+Alcatraz was known as the “prison within the prison” where the worst criminals were transferred from other federal prisons.
 Upon entering you can take a video tour (extra fee) with actual voices of correctional officers or inmates sharing stories of life on Alcatraz.
-You can also do a self tour and have access to all the floors and rooms that are open for viewing.
+You can also do a self tour with access to all the floors and rooms that are open for viewing.

 - Book your ticket in advance because tickets sell out several weeks in advance.

 - There is no food service on the island and eating/drinking is only allowed around the dock area.

 - No disturbance of birds or any wildlife is allowed on the island which is a sanctuary.

 - The weather on the bay is unpredictable, so wear layers that you can easily put on or take off.